 Xbox One operating system versions and system updates

-The list below shows you the current Xbox One operating system version number and what features were added or updated based in the current system update.
+The list below shows the current Xbox One operating system version number and what features were added or updated based on system updates from 2019 to the present.

 To find your Xbox One console’s operating system version: